suryatheja006/AlgoTradingBacktester/README.md

 - **Performance Summary**: Self-explanatory.
 If it doesn't work, try again.
 - **Export Results**: Saves a csv file of your PnL.

-DM any mentor if you encounter an error, or post in the WA group chat.
+Reach out if you need help.